migrmrz/spotwilio-jukebox/README.md

 # Spotwilio jukebox

-A digital jukebox with Python, Twilio, Flask, Spotify and Genius where you can search music to then add it to a playlist.
+A digital jukebox with Python, Twilio, Flask, Spotify and Genius where you can search music and then add it to a playlist.

 This is how it works: